tangentsoft/libtabula/Wishlist.md

     -   Make DBDriver class purely abstract; move its entire functional contents to new MysqlDriver.

+	-   Map C API error numbers to libtabula constants in DBDriver::errnum().
+Rename to error_code()?

     -   Must create at least two other DBDriver subclasses to ensure base class is reusable before releasing v4.0.
         PostgresDriver and SqlLiteDriver?